On Clarity in Performance Reporting

 The compliance trap emerges through the interaction of three conditions already described.

-First, the design cycle focuses on definitional completeness rather than interpretive clarity.
+First, the design layer focuses on definitional completeness rather than interpretive clarity.

 KPIs, measures, thresholds, layouts, and cadence are agreed – but structural analysis expectations and performance management processes are left unspecified.